 It took a long time.
 But once I had a correct diagnosis, started daily meditation, and was able to access Cognitive Behavioural Therapy, life started to feel alright again.

-Recognising that I needed help, then getting it, enabled my son and I to enjoy the snails together and to ride the big dipper together now occasionally too.
+Recognising that I needed help, then getting it, enabled my son and me to enjoy the snails together and to ride the big dipper together now occasionally too.

-If you resonate with this and would like help to ditch worry, frustration, and guilt, and feel like a Good Enough Mum, then come join us in.
+If you resonate with this and would like help to combat IBS, worry, frustration, and guilt, then register for IBS SOS.